-Currently, 4.3% of enrollees with health insurance that would be subject to AB 767 in DMHC-regulated group plans or CDI-regulated group policies have coverage for infertility treatments, including IVF (see Table 1).
+Currently, 3% of enrollees with health insurance that would be subject to AB 2781 in DMHC-regulated plans or CDI-regulated policies have coverage for infertility treatments, including IVF (see Table 1).
+Among enrollees with commercial and CaIPERS coverage, 5% of enrollees have coverage for infertility treatments including IVF.
+No Medi-Cal enrollees have coverage that is fully compliant with AB 2781 at baseline.
 All enrollees have coverage for female surgical treatments under major medical coverage so surgical treatments were not modeled in this analysis.
-No enrollees currently have coverage for mature OC as defined by AB 767.
-AB 767 does not apply to individual market or Medi-Cal enrollees.

-Current coverage of infertility treatments and mature OC was determined by a survey of the largest (by enrollment) providers of health insurance in California.
-Responses to this survey represent 68% of enrollees with private market health insurance that can be subject to state mandates.
+Current coverage of infertility treatments was determined by a survey of the largest (by enrollment) providers of health insurance in California.
+Responses to this survey represent 68% of enrollees with private market health insurance and 36% of Medi-Cal managed care enrollees that can be subject to state mandates.

-Benefit coverage for relevant infertility services among enrollees in DMHC-regulated plans or CDI-regulated policies would increase to 100% based on the CHBRP assumption that all noncompliant plans and policies at baseline would become compliant postmandate.
+Benefit coverage for relevant infertility services among enrollees in DMHC-regulated plans or CDIregulated policies would increase to 100% based on the CHBRP assumption that all noncompliant plans and policies at baseline would become compliant postmandate.

-Plans vary with regards to how infertility services are covered, such as imposing cost-sharing, age restrictions, restrictions on number of treatment cycles, or a cap on the dollar amount covered for services.
+Plans vary with regards to how infertility services are covered, such as imposing cost sharing, age restrictions, restrictions on number of treatment cycles, or a cap on the dollar amount covered for services.
 Based on responses to the carrier survey, a portion of enrollees who currently have coverage for infertility services have cost sharing for infertility services that is the same as major medical services.
-For enrollees who have infertility coverage but do not have the same cost share as major medical services, CHBRP found in its carrier survey that coverage includes a 50% co-insurance for these services, including IVF, without an out of pocket maximum.
-Because the bill does not specify any limits on enrollee cost-sharing, for example specifying that fertility related out of pocket expenses not exceed a certain amount as for all other conditions, CHBRP assumes postmandate carriers would cover infertility services with the same restrictions in baseline.33 CHBRP assumed the baseline percentage of enrollees with infertility coverage the same as major medical services would remain unchanged postmandate.
+For enrollees who have infertility coverage but do not have the same cost share as major medical services, CHBRP found in its carrier survey that coverage includes a 50% coinsurance for these services, including IVF, without an out of pocket maximum.
+Because the bill does not specify any limits on enrollee